This page is a printable version of: http://www.barkingdagenhamccg.nhs.uk/contact-us/information-we-may-hold-about-you.htm

 Everyone working for the NHS is subject to the Common Law Duty of Confidence.
 The NHS Confidentiality Code of Conduct requires that all our staff protect your information, inform you of how your information will be used and allow you to decide if and how your information can be shared unless there is a legal exemption.

-Any of our partner organisations or agencies that handle information must do so under strict conditions and in line with the law.
+Any of the CCG’s partner organisations or agencies that handle information must do so under strict conditions and in line with the law.

 All staff have contractual obligations of confidentiality, enforceable through disciplinary procedures and staff who have access to patient identifiable information will have received appropriate training to ensure they are aware of their responsibilities.
 Staff are only granted access to personal data on a need to know basis only.

 Data collected will not be sent to countries where the laws do not protect your privacy to the same extent as the law in the UK.
 Download our Data Protection and Confidentiality policy.